fmtlib/fmt/doc/api.rst

 the default allocator.
 Also floating-point formatting falls back on ``sprintf`` which may do allocations.

-Custom formatting of built-in types
+Custom Formatting of Built-in Types
 -----------------------------------

 It is possible to change the way arguments are formatted by providing a